Have you ever had a sense that God has given you a vision of some completed project, a mission to complete, or a direction for a new chapter in life?

 This is essential for discernment.
 Writing down what you see as it gives us the opportunity to sort out what is from God and what is from ourselves.
 It provides us with materials that may be analyzed and systematically measured against the witness of Scripture.

 Writing also enables us to refine our language, so that we may clearly articulate the vision.

 One must then carefully discern whether it is a kairos moment, in which the vision is an appropriate word to be spoken.

-Like giving birth or growing a garden, a vision from the Lord will have its own time and process of fulfillment.
+Like giving birth or growing a garden, the Lord will have its own time and process of fulfillment.
 The great temptation will be to try to put the vision on our time table instead of sticking to the Lord’s.

 Our task is to wait for God’s timing.
 This is not a passive matter of sitting back and letting God do it all, rather, it is an active waiting, a striving with God in prayer.
 A preparing one’s self for the day that the kairos moment will come and one may act decisively in obedience to the vision.

 Listen to the Leading of the Holy Spirit

 In the vision one may be given a momentary glimpse of what one is called to create.

 Or one may be given the general direction of his/her life’s work.